ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 ### Technical Question

-- How can I use algorithms to efficiently solve an optimization problem characterized by an objective function and a set of constraints?
+- How can I use algorithms to efficiently solve an optimization problem (e.g., the 0/1 knapsack problem) characterized by an objective function and a set of constraints?
 - Check out the [course slides](/slides/data-abstraction/optimization-problems/)
   for a detailed investigation of these chapters!